Pyleks/Milestone-Project-3/README.md

 - Attempting to submit the form empty, expecting to receive error message across the whole form.
 - Adding random letters in url, error message don't change.
 - Adding a regular website url, (bug get approved).
-- Adding 1 letter in pastry name, but is told it's too short.
+- Adding 1 letter in recipe name, but is told it's too short.
 - Adding more then 3, and get approved.
 - Adding plenty of empty spaces in callout text, is registered as no input.
 - Added more then 8 characters in callout, and it's approved.